 Google provides a free STUN server (stun.l.google.com:19302).

-Sometimes, addresses got from STUN server cannot be used to establish for peer to peer connection between peers because of NAT/Firewall.
+TURN (Traversal Using Relays around NAT) is a protocol that assists in the traversal of network address translators (NAT) or firewalls for WebRTC applications.
+TURN Server allows clients to send and receive data through an intermediary server.
+The TURN protocol is the extension to STUN.
+Sometimes, addresses got from STUN server cannot be used to establish for peer to peer connections between peers because of NAT/Firewall.
 In this case, data relays over TURN Server

 Connection over TURN server between peers